sziraqui/pmr-gsoc-tracker/README.md

 The project is divided into 3 parts-

 **1. Nodoface** (Phase 1 : Jun 3 - Jun 24)
-Nodejs bindings for [Tadas OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) to bring all face detection and facialattribute prediction features into PMR
+Nodejs bindings for [Tadas OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) to bring all face detection and facial attribute prediction features into PMR

 **2. PMR-Core** (Phase 2 : Jun 28 - July 22)
 Will include
 - TensorflowJS implementation of [ArcFace](https://github.com/deepinsight/insightface).
-- Integration of Nodoface and ArcFace TFJS model into a high levelAPI in TypeScript.
+- Integration of Nodoface and ArcFace TFJS model into a high level API in TypeScript.
-- Real-time video annotation using object tracking and PMR-Corefor local execution.
+- Real-time video annotation using object tracking and PMR-Core for local execution.

 **3. PMR-web**  (Phase 3: July 26 - August 19)
 A REST API for PMR-Core following Amazon Rekognition API design.